 What are indictable offences?

-A defendant facing an indictable charge always has the right to have the matter heard before a jury made up of the defendant’s peers, either in the County Court or Supreme Court.
-However, a defendant will usually consent to a matter proceeding in the Magistrates’ Court.
-This is because having the matter heard in the Magistrates’ Court is usually far less expensive and much quicker.
+The distinction between summary offences and indictable offences is important because a defendant facing an indictable offence has the right to have their matter heard before a jury in the County or Supreme Court.
+However, where possible, a defendant will usually consent to a matter proceeding in the Magistrates’ Court.
+This is because having the matter heard in the Magistrates’ Court is far less expensive, much quicker and more easily appealed, particularly when the matter is proceeding as a plea of guilty.

-The disadvantage for a defendant is that instead of coming before a jury, their matter will be decided by a single magistrate sitting in the Magistrates’ Court.
-Whether you should consent to the matter being heard in the summary jurisdiction is always something that should be discussed with your lawyer.
+The disadvantage for a defendant in relation to contesting a matter in the Magistrates Court is, that instead of being judged by 12 members on a jury, the matter will be decided by a single Magistrate sitting in the Magistrates’ Court.
+Whether you should consent or not consent to a matter being heard in the summary jurisdiction (triable summarily) is always something that should be discussed with your lawyer.

 Indictable charges that have a maximum penalty of 10 years or less can be heard in the Magistrates’ Court with the consent of the defendant and the willingness of the Magistrate.
-Offences that have higher maximums than 10 years can also be heard in the Magistrates’ Court if the charges appear in schedule 2 of the Criminal Procedure Act 2009.
+Offences that have higher maximums than 10 years are also triable in the Magistrates’ Court if the charges appear in schedule 2 of the Criminal Procedure Act 2009.

 Some charges might start in the indictable stream that can only be heard in the County or Supreme Courts.
-However, after a Committal Mention or Committal Hearing, these charges could be reduced to ones able to be heard in the Magistrates’ Court.
+However, after a Filing Hearing, Committal Mention or Committal Hearing, negotiations with the prosecution can lead to a reduction in the charges.
+For more information see the committal stream.

 When an indictable offence may be heard and determined summarily